-2.1.
-Introduction
+2.1 Introduction

 Economic development is the primary objective of the majority of the world's nations.
 This truth is accepted without controversy, or so it would appear in public discourse at least.
-Every year, elaborate plans are hatched, investments are undertaken, policies are framed, and aid durbursed to achieve this goal, or at least to get closer to it.
+Raising the well-being and socioeconomic capabilities of peoples everywhere is easily the most crucial social task facing us today.
+Every year, aid is disbursed, investments are undertaken, policies are framed, and elaborate plans hatched to achieve this goal, or at least to get closer to it.
 How do we identify and track the results of these efforts?
 What criteria do we use to evaluate the extent of "development" a country has undergone or how "developed" or "underdeveloped" a country is at any point in time?
 How do we measure development?

 The issue isn't easy to resolve.
-We all have intuitive notions of development.
+We all have intuitive notions of "development."
 Presumably, when we speak of a developed society, we have in mind a world in which people are well fed and well clothed, have access to a variety of goods and services, possess the luxury of leisure and entertainment, and live in a healthy environment.
-We think of a society free of discrimination or violence, with tolerable levels of equality, where the sick receive proper medical care and people do not have to sleep on the sidewalks.
-In short, most of us would insist that a minimal requirement for a "developed" nation is that its physical quality of life be high, and uniformly so rather than restricted to an incongruously affluent minority.
+We think of a society free of violent discrimination, with tolerable levels of equality, where the sick receive proper medical care and people do not have to sleep on the sidewalks.
+In short, most of us would insist that a minimal requirement for a "developed" nation is that its physical quality of life be high, uniformly so rather than restricted to an incongruously affluent minority.

 Of course, the notion of a good society goes further.
-We might stress political rights and freedoms, intellectual and cultural development, stability of the family, social civility and so on.
+We might stress political rights and freedoms, intellectual and cultural development, stability of the family, a low crime rate, social civility and so on.
 However, a high and widely accessible level of material well-being is probably a prerequisite for most other kinds of advancement, quite apart from being a worthy goal in itself.1 Economists and policy makers therefore do well (and have enough to do!) by concentrating on this aspect alone.